onewhiskeypls/naughtyvalidators/README.md

 go run main.go 32
 ```

-it will dump something like this:
+it will dump something like this. easily digestible lines of <= 280 character length:

 ```